Nicholjoseph/cleanvid-repo/README.md

 3. Results will be displayed on the frontend interface.
  ---
 ## Notes
+- The first time you run the code, the model will download from Hugging Face (~268 MB).
+Future     runs will use the cached version.
 - Ensure uploads/ and processed/ folders exist(they are ignored in Git).
 - you may need to adjust file paths if running on a different OS